someguy20336/namespace2module/README.md

-Archiving: I got my use out of it for my projects and no longer planning to maintain it.
+Archiving: I got my use out of it for my projects and no longer plan to maintain it.

 If you have a bunch of typescript files using `namespace`, this should convert them to using `import`s.